speeps/StakeholderScore/assessment.md

 ##  Evolving (high scores)
 The company builds long-term trusting partnerships through open communication and transparency that invites collaboration.

-5) *The company is proactive and transparent in sharing information that is important to me.*
+6) *The company is proactive and transparent in sharing information that is important to me.*
-(completely disagree 0 to completely agree 10 or "I don't know".
-Same for all questions)
+(completely disagree - 0 to completely agree - 10 or "I don't know")   //same for rest of questions on page

-6) *The company seeks out, cares about, and incorporates my perspective and input to make mutually beneficial company decisions.*
+7) *The company seeks out, cares about, and incorporates my perspective and input to make mutually beneficial company decisions.*
-(completely disagree - 0 to completely agree - 10 or "I don't know")

-7) *In general, I believe the company would welcome me sharing a contrary or unpopular opinion about how it operates or what it does.*
+8) *In general, I believe the company would welcome me sharing a contrary or unpopular opinion about how it operates or what it does.*
-(completely disagree - 0 to completely agree - 10 or "I don't know")

 -----Page 3 END-----